 Orange Mango Mimosa Ingredients:

 1 tablespoon Grand Marnier or triple sec (optional)

 Orange Mango Mimosa Directions:

 Fill the champagne flute 1/2 full with chilled dry champagne.
 Top with chilled Orange Mango Sparkling ICE.
-Top mimosa with 1 tablespoon of Grand Marnier or triple sec (optional).
+Top mimosa with one tablespoon of Grand Marnier or triple sec (optional).

-This is a great option for entertaining guest or just putting your feet up and in enjoying an afternoon.
+This is a great option for entertaining guests or just putting your feet up and enjoying an afternoon.